-You probably have already heard about the cable car and seen pictures of the mountain Storsteinen.
-Basically every picture you've seen so far on my blog that shows you a mountain covered in snow was taken on top of that mountain and I got there by taking the cable car.
+You've probably already heard about the cable car and seen pictures of the mountain Storsteinen.
+Basically every picture you've seen so far on my blog that shows you a mountain in Tromsø that's covered in snow was taken on top of that mountain and I got there by taking the cable car.

-The cable car ride takes about 5 minutes and the whole time I looked at my camera display, filming the ride, unable to look away from the display as that would have meant to actually see the distance to the ground.
-It was a little shaky and I was glad that every car was escorted by a staff member as I was the only one going up at noon on a sunny November day.
+The cable car ride only takes 4 minutes and the whole time I looked at my camera display, filming the ride, unable to look away from the display as that would have meant to actually see the distance to the ground.
+It was a little shaky and I was glad that every car was escorted by a staff member, as I was the only one going up at noon on a sunny November day.

 The ride costs 110 NOK if you're a student and 140 NOK if you're not (roundtrip).
 You can also hike to get to the top of the mountain but I would need to increase my stamina a lot before I'll be able to do that.
 Once you're done enjoying the view (or better: once you start freezing) you can visit the Fjellstua cafe where you have an amazing view on the city while drinking coffee.

 I can only recommend the cable car ride for anyone visiting Tromsø, even if it's a little expensive, as the views are just stunning.
 I would love to take the cable car again when it's dark and during midnight sun season as these times seem to offer pretty amazing views too.